(Disponible en français : Mise à jour : Ratification et mise en œuvre des traités de commerce et d’investissement au Canada)

 - Barnett, Laura.
 Canada’s Approach to the Treaty‑Making Process.
 Publication no. 2008-45-E. Parliamentary Information and Research Service, Library of Parliament, Ottawa, 6 November 2012.

-Laura Barnett, Library of Parliament
+Authors: Laura Barnett, Erin Shaw and Alexandre Gauthier, Library of Parliament